xfmgp/OptimalWordleSolver/README.md

 2. Upload your own custom `solution_words_<descriptor>.txt`, if any, to /words

-3. Under /src in `words.rs`, edit the txt paths accordingly
+3. In `words.rs`, under /src), edit the txt paths accordingly

     &emsp;`guess_words.txt` contains the original 12972 valid Wordle guesses (which WordleCup uses)